 |6||Architecture Design and Software Structure Report||Report (PDF, 3 pages) with architecture, structure, REST URLs, data model|

 |7||Project Implementation and Final Report||-|

 |8||Final Submission and Report||Report (PDF, 2 pages), code on GitHub, running app on IBM Bluemix|

-You will spend most of your time for coding, but there will also be a huge amount of time you will spend on organisational tasks.
+You will spend most of your time for coding, but there will also be time you will spend on organisational tasks.
 Those tasks might take a lot of time: